rpm-software-management/dnf/doc/conf_ref.rst

 ``proxy``
     :ref:`string <string-label>`

     URL of a proxy server to connect through.
-If none is specified then direct connection is used (the default).
+Set to the empty string to disable the proxy setting inherited from the main section.
+    (For backward compatibility, '_none_' can be used instead of the empty string.)

+    Note: The curl environment variables (such as ``http_proxy``) are effective if this option is unset.
+See the ``curl`` man page for details.

 ``proxy_username``
     :ref:`string <string-label>`